 Brady Street History | Brady St Bid

-The purpose of making this documentary is to get on film stories from the people who have contributed to making Brady Street a vibrant neighborhood and provide real-world filmmaking experience to students in the docUWM program.
+The purpose of this documentary was to record stories from the people who have contributed to making Brady Street a vibrant neighborhood and provide real-world filmmaking experience to students in the docUWM program.

 • Frank Alioto